 This will depend on how frequently you’re planning to use bottles to feed your baby.
 Newborn babies generally feed between 10 and 14 times in 24 hours, with feeds becoming a little less frequent as they grow.
 If you are exclusively bottle feeding your baby, whether formula or expressed breastmilk, you might want around four to six bottles and teats to get you started.
 This allows for sterilising them between feeds.

 If you plan to use bottles occasionally, or once a day, then it might make sense to buy just one bottle and teat.

-If you’re planning to breastfeed, don’t worry too much about buying bottles ‘just in case’.
-Over 90% of maternity units in the UK are now Baby Friendly Accredited, which means your midwife should be able to support you if you do have any difficulties with breastfeeding straight after birth (Unicef 2017).
+If you’re planning to breastfeed it isn't necessary to buy bottles ‘just in case’.
+Over 90% of maternity units in the UK are now Baby Friendly Accredited, which means a midwife on the infant feeding team should be able to support you if you do have any difficulties with breastfeeding straight after birth (UNICEF 2017).
 They’ll help you with hand-expressing your colostrum and feeding it to your baby using a spoon, syringe or feeding cup (Unicef 2017).
 Find out whether your maternity unit is accredited here.

 What size bottle will my baby need?

-Parents who are feeding their baby with formula milk often find that they need to move onto using larger bottles eventually if they start with the smaller ones.
+Parents who bottle feed find that they may need to move onto using larger bottles as their baby grows and milk consumption increases.
 Every baby is different so there isn’t a set age for when this should happen (Unicef, 2019).
-It’s important to follow your baby’s feeding cues and signs that they want more milk, such as starting to get restless or sucking on their fists or fingers (NHS, 2015; Unicef, 2016).
+It’s important to follow your baby’s feeding cues and signs that they need more milk, such as finishing each feed and seeming to want more (NHS, 2015; Unicef, 2016).